quale-quest/sql-mvc/Install.md

 #sql-mvc from npm

 ```
+#the global package
     sudo npm install sql-mvc -g
+    cp /usr/local/lib/node_modules/sql-mvc/server/udf/q_UDFLibC /usr/lib/firebird/2.5/UDF/q_UDFLibC2.so

+#the application
     sql-mvc new demo-app
     cd demo-app
     npm install
     sql-mvc patch

-#the default config will:
+#Update the config (if needed), by default it will:
 #    place the database in /var/db
 #    it will attempt to update or create the database
-#    run dev server on port 3000
+#    run the server on port 3000
-#to edit the default config :
-nano ../Quale/Config/config.json  #customise what you need
+    nano ../Quale/Config/config.json
+    mkdir /var/db
+    chown firebird:firebird /var/db

+#run the server app
-node app.js   # it will say "compiler busy " for a few seconds while it builds the app and demo db
+    node app.js   # it will say "compiler busy "  while it builds the app and demo db.
 ```

 #Enjoy